akikuno/DAJIN2/README.md

 [日本語READMEはこちら](https://github.com/akikuno/DAJIN2/blob/main/docs/README_JP.md)

-DAJIN2 is a genotyping tool for genome-edited samples using nanopore-targeted sequencing.
+DAJIN2 is a genotyping tool for genome-edited samples using targeted sequencing.

 **DAJIN2** takes its name from the Japanese phrase 一網**打尽** (*Ichimou DAJIN* in Japanese; *Yīwǎng Dǎjìn* in Chinese),
 meaning “to capture everything in a single sweep.”